 Peak Performance base layer in wool and polyester – Multi long-sleeved base layer.
 Both pants and shirt.

 If you’re out in late spring or early autumn you might not need this extra layer.
 But when the temperature drops below -15, or as far as down to -30, I can’t be without it.
 What I wear as a second layer depends on the temperature and my activity.
 It can be ullfrotté, fleece, or a mix of wool and polyester.
 It all depends on the weather and what you are doing.

-One sort of second layer – Helo mid layer from Peak Performance.
+One type of second layer – Peak Performance Helo mid layer.

 Third or Mid layer – for insulation

 I change my third layer depending on temperature and activity.
 If I’m gonna be active, I wear something lighter.
 If I know I will be sitting still (like on a snowmobile) I wear something warmer.
 This jacket is perfect for activities somewhere in the middle, or on days with medium cold temperatures (-5 to -15).
 If it get’s really cold I would use my helium down jacket as insulating layer.

 A good way to think about this layer is that it’s supposed to insulate the heat that your body produces.
 The air that this layer captures will get heated by your body temperature.
 The more air – the warmer you will be.
 A down jacket keeps plenty of warm air insulated and is therefore warmer then a thiner layer.
 When you choose sizes and gear – go with room to move and room for air.

 Thiner insulation layer – Peak Performance Helo liner jacket.

 Shell layer – for protection against the weather